Tag Archives: recovery

 My TAHBSO Story

 A month ago today, I underwent surgery to remove my uterus, ovaries, fallopian tubes, and cervix.
-The procedure is called total abdominal hysterectomy bilateral salpingo-oophorectomy, or TAHBSO.
-TAHBSO was necessary because I had a severe case of endometriosis, adenomyosis, and adenomyoma.
+The procedure, known as total abdominal hysterectomy with bilateral salpingo-oophorectomy (TAHBSO), was necessary due to my severe case of endometriosis, adenomyosis, and adenomyoma.

-My OB-GYNE said a hysterectomy was the best option to spare me the agony of prolonged and heavy menstruation, which had affected my way of life for a long time.
-I also had hormonal therapy for six months, but even the expensive pill didn’t cure the endometriosis.
+My OB-GYNE said a hysterectomy was the best option to spare me the agony of prolonged and heavy menstruation, which had affected my quality of life for a long time.
+I also underwent hormonal therapy for six months, but even the expensive medication didn’t resolve the endometriosis.

 Preparation

-Before the operation, I researched hysterectomy, its advantages, and its disadvantages.
+Before the operation, I researched hysterectomy, weighing its advantages and disadvantages.
 I found helpful tips from a website that caters to hysterectomy patients.
-It took me several weeks before I decided that it was about time to go under the knife and change my life for the better.
+After several weeks of deliberation, I finally decided it was time to undergo the procedure and improve my quality of life.

-I’m thankful that I have a supportive husband who made me feel at ease before the important day unfolded.
+I’m thankful to have a supportive husband who made me feel at ease before the important day arrived.

 Operation Day

-The operation went well.
-It lasted for about two hours, and thankfully, it didn’t require a blood transfusion.
-I think I was already awake towards the end of the procedure since I was aware of what was happening around me.
-I even requested one of the nurses to allow me to see what the doctors removed from the operation.
+The operation went well and lasted for about two hours.
+Thankfully, it didn’t require a blood transfusion.
+Toward the end of the procedure, I believe I was awake, as I became aware of my surroundings.
+I even requested one of the nurses to allow me to see what the doctors had removed during the operation.

 I was up and about a day after the surgery.
-The doctors said I should get up and walk inside my room to hasten recovery.
-I only stayed at the hospital for five days.
+The doctors advised me to start walking inside my room to hasten recovery.
+I only stayed in the hospital for five days.

 Healing Well

-Four weeks after the surgery, I think I’m on my way to full recovery.
-I haven’t had a hard time recovering because I followed the doctor’s advice.
-I rested a lot but made sure to move around the house.
+Four weeks post-surgery, I feel I’m well on my way to a full recovery.
+I haven’t had a hard time recuperating because I followed my doctor’s advice.
+I prioritized rest while ensuring I moved around the house regularly.
 I started doing light chores in my second week.
-There may be occasional irritation and pain, but it is all bearable and subsides in a few minutes.
+There may be occasional irritation and pain, but they are all bearable and subside within minutes.

 Best Decision